 Subject to Federal Railroad Administration cooperative agreements, the Piedmont Improvement Program will specifically:

-- Add 13 new bridges that will carry roadway over or under railroad tracks to separate traffic from trains and improve safety for motorists.
+- Add 12 new bridges that will carry roadway over or under railroad tracks to separate traffic from trains and improve safety for motorists.
 12 total GS bridges, 7 Hwy over RR and 5 RR over Hwy.

 - Add 32 miles of parallel, or second track, and passing sidings, to help freight and passenger trains move in a more timely manner.